Stephania00/Stephania00/README.md

 ---

-### 📌 Sistema de Gestión Digital - Centro de Prácticas Universitarias
+### 📌 Digital Management System - University Internship Center
-**Universidad de Caldas | Agosto 2024 - Junio 2025**
+**Universidad de Caldas | August 2024 - June 2025**

 <p align="center">
-  🌐 <a href="https://centro-practicas-frontend-jw4v47wgb-stephania-s-projects.vercel.app" target="_blank" rel="noopener noreferrer">Ver demo en Vercel</a>
+  🌐 <a href="https://centro-practicas-frontend-jw4v47wgb-stephania-s-projects.vercel.app" target="_blank" rel="noopener noreferrer">View demo on Vercel</a>
 </p>

-**🔍 Contexto:**
+**🔍 Context:**
-Digitalización de procesos manuales del Centro de Prácticas universitario.
-La gestión de documentos se realizaba vía correo y WhatsApp; este sistema la centraliza en una plataforma web.
+Digitalization of manual processes at the university's Internship Center.
+Document management was handled via email and WhatsApp; this system centralizes it into a web platform.

-**⚡ Implementación Frontend:**
+**⚡ Frontend Implementation:**
-- Angular standalone con TypeScript y arquitectura modular escalable
+- Angular standalone with TypeScript and scalable modular architecture
-- Sistema JWT integrado con API .NET institucional
+- JWT authentication integrated with institutional .NET API
-- Dashboard, formularios reactivos con validaciones y gestión de estados
+- Dashboard, reactive forms with validations, and state management
-- +10 entrevistas con dependencias universitarias para levantamiento de requerimientos
+- +10 interviews with university departments for requirements gathering

 <div align="center">